Here’s a hint: It’s lower than you can even imagine.

 Additional time went by and we received a notice from MassHealth, figuring that we will finally get the approval.

-We open the letter and it is a denial for benefits saying that they did not receive documentation that they asked for in a timely manner.
+We open the letter and it is a denial of benefits saying that they did not receive the documentation that they asked for in a timely manner.
 Take a look at that letter from MassHealth below.

 We went back through our records and we had letters and mailing information of varying days and times, and we could not find any place where they had asked for something and then not received it in a timely manner.
 We notified MassHealth of this, and we listed all of the dates that we delivered documents and responses.
 MassHealth came back to us and said they never received the information that we sent on a particular date.
 Well, smartly, we had sent this information by UPS and we had proof of delivery from our UPS account (see, not our first time dealing with this agency!).
 We filed a response with MassHealth showing the information that we had sent by UPS, along with the UPS proof of delivery, and thought the problem was solved.
 Now, this was in the midst of COVID lockdown, so I completely understood that there may not have been adequate staff at the office to open and scan mail, and I was not pointing fingers or laying blame on anyone.
 I was simply trying to show that we did what was asked and that we did so in a timely fashion.